-In the context of his letter to Timothy, what Paul is conveying here is that he was just like the false teachers who he had warned Timothy about in vv.
-3-10 (“once a blasphemer”), but he is also unlike them because he has an excuse – he was a blasphemer out of ignorance, rather than out of the rejection of the full knowledge of the truth (Cf. Acts 3:17; 17:30).
-That is a very important distinction for us to consider in regards non-believers, and it is also a warning to evangelists to guard against assuming the motive of those who reject Christ.
+In the context of his letter to Timothy, what Paul is conveying here is that he was just like the false teachers he had warned Timothy about in vv.
+3-10 (“once a blasphemer”), but he is also unlike them because he has an excuse – he was a blasphemer out of ignorance, rather than out of full knowledge of the truth (Cf. Acts 3:17; 17:30).
+That is an important distinction for us to consider in regards non-believers, and it is also a warning to evangelists to guard against assuming the motive of those who reject Christ.

 “This saying is trustworthy and deserves full acceptance.
 Christ Jesus came into the world to save sinners.
 Of these I am the foremost.
 But for that reason I was mercifully treated, so that in me, as the foremost, Christ Jesus might display all His patience as an example for those who would come to believe in Him for everlasting life.”

 I find that the glaring point to take from this passage rest not the fact that God does not show partiality, but, rather, in His reasons for not showing it.
 He saves us because we are sinners in need of being saved.
 “Jesus heard this and said to them (that), “Those who are well do not need a physician, 11 but the sick do.
 I did not come to call the righteous but sinners” (Mark 2:17).